GabyForceQ/LibertyEngine/README.md

 * All "start" methods are invoked after all scene objects are instantiated.
 If you want to do something at construction time, you should use 'private static immutable constructor = q{ Your logic goes here! };'.
-* Scenes, objects and components use Model-View-Controller (MVC) approach.
+* Smart hierarchy for scenes, objects and components.

 ### Instructions:
 * To build an example go to LibertyEngine\examples\Jumper and run the bat files.